dtzxporter/DTZxPorterLanding/_tools/hunter.md

 - 1.95 - Fixes for some models bugs with compressed weights.
 Update program library for fixed FBX exporter.
 - 1.96 - Fixed exporting some raw files in SWOL.
 Update program library for ui improvements.
 - 1.97 - Support for remainder of SWOL models.
 Fixed bug exporting some models in AFOP.
+- 1.98 - Export mesh names when using cast.
+Update program library for ui improvements.